ragaeeb/bluckajean/README.md

 - **Responsive Layout**: Numeric fields grouped horizontally, text fields stacked vertically
 - **Real-Time Editing**: Changes are tracked and can be copied back to the JSON input

+### 🧬 JSON Distiller
+Extract unique value variations from large JSON arrays to create minimal samples.

+- **Drag & Drop Interface**: Simply drop a JSON file to process it
+- **Smart Array Distillation**: Analyzes arrays to extract representative samples of each value type (null, string, number, object, etc.)
+- **Configurable Sampling**: Adjust the number of samples per category (1-10)
+- **AI-Friendly Output**: Creates minimal JSON samples perfect for AI agents to understand structure or generate type definitions
+- **Click or Drag**: Upload files via drag-and-drop or click to browse

 ### Developer Experience
 - Built with Vite and React 19
 - Full TypeScript support with comprehensive type safety
 - Tailwind CSS for styling
 - Bun for fast package management and testing
+- Client-side routing with wouter
 - JSDoc documentation throughout the codebase

 ## 🚀 Getting Started